-If you don’t ever fly United, and sometimes fly American or Delta, but want maximum transfer flexibility for 30+ other airlines, you could get the American Express Starwood Preferred Guest card and put all your spending on that.
+If you don’t ever fly United, and sometimes fly American or Delta, and want maximum transfer flexibility for 30+ other airlines, you could get the American Express Starwood Preferred Guest card and put all your spending on that.
 You get 5,000 bonus points when you transfer 20,000, so try to transfer to airlines in that increment.
 Bummers are that SPG points-to-miles transfers usually take a few days, and the points earn slowly, at one point per dollar spent.
 Also, what SPG points get you may change now that Starwood and Marriott have merged, but probably not until 2018 at the earliest. (more details)

-(If you get one of the above Amex cards, you might also consider adding to one of these the Amex Business Platinum, because it has a unique feature in which you can, in economy class on a yearly designated airline, or business class on any airline, pay with points for any flight as usual, but then receive 35% of those points back a month later as a rebate.
+(If you get one of the above Amex cards, you might also consider adding the Amex Business Platinum, because it has a unique feature in which you can, in economy class on a yearly designated airline, or business class on any airline, pay with points for any flight as usual, but then receive 35% of those points back a month later as a rebate.
 That makes each point worth 54% more.
-It’s $450/year, but you can reduce that to effectively $250 by buying $50-$75 airline gift cards, or contribute to an airline gift registry, on your yearly designated airline.
+It’s $450/year, but you can reduce that to effectively $250 by buying $50-$75 airline gift cards, or contributing to an airline gift registry, on your yearly designated airline.
 Don’t spend on this card though; for most purchases, it only earns 1 point per dollar spent.
 Use the Blue Business Plus or Everyday Preferred.
-Instead, use the Business Platinum’s fairly nice perks, like the Centurion lounge, if you’re in an airport that has one. (more details)
+Instead, use the Business Platinum for its perks, like the Centurion lounge, if you’re in an airport that has one.) (more details)

 If you’re flying United regularly, for many of the perks of elite airline status without having to actually fly enough to earn it, add a Chase United MileagePlus Explorer card or (especially) MileagePlus Club card, or whatever the equivalent is for the dumb airline that you prefer.
-You get more dates for award tickets if you have one of these, but don’t have elite status.
+You get more options for award tickets if you have one of these, even if you don’t have elite status.
 Because it earns miles rather than points, don’t use this card for purchases, except to maybe to buy tickets on United (which unlocks some of the status-equivalent perks like free bag check).
 Be sure to enjoy the gnashing of teeth of the various wannabe George Clooneys who resent your crass appropriation of their hard-flown privileges. (more details)

 And always, always, always, always, always, always, always, always pay your dumb credit cards on time and in full.
 If you don’t, the interest and/or late fees nuke whatever benefit you got from your rewards, and the bastards win.
-If, like me, you’re shaky on this kind of thing, Set up each card to pay itself out of your bank account automatically, or once a week just log in and pay the cards off.
+If, like me, you’re shaky on this kind of thing, set up each card to pay itself out of your bank account automatically, or once a week just log in and pay the cards off.
 Hint: get the apps for the cards.
 Makes it easy and painless.